Norman Powell (television executive): Biography

 Norman Scott Barnes was born November 2, 1934, in Los Angeles.
 The son of actress Joan Blondell and cinematographer George Barnes, he was adopted by his mother's second husband, actor Dick Powell, in February 1938 under the name Norman Scott Powell.
 He had a sister, Ellen, from his mother's marriage to Dick Powell, and two siblings from Dick Powell's remarriage.

-He was married to Ann Traub, with whom he had three children: Sandra, Scott, and Stephanie.
+He attended Cornell University and was married to Ann Traub, with whom he had three children: Sandra, Scott, and Stephanie.
 After his divorce from Traub, he married Ellen Levine, with whom he had a son, Matthew.

 Powell produced shows such as Gunsmoke and The Big Valley.
 He produced episodes of the 2002–03 season of the TV series 24 and the 2006 season of The Unit.
 He produced the award-winning documentary Brothers at War with director/producer Jake Rademacher and executive producers Gary Sinise and David Scantling.

 Powell died on June 16, 2021, from acute respiratory failure.